Universality of Dissipation across Holographic Interfaces: Numerical results for quasinormal modes and

 Next we study the quasinormal modes at different double-trace coupling strengths $h$, at different conformal dimensions $\Delta$ of the scalar.
 For each of these parameters, we again solve for Eq. \eqref{eq:deltafunction} for the lowest imaginary part of the quasinormal modes with and without the interface, as shown in Figure \ref{fig:delta1.4_h_re100}.
 In particular, at the conformally coupling points $\Delta=0.5,1.5$, there is a rigid transition at around $g\equiv |(2\Delta-2)|h=1$ where the modes switch between an AdS$_3$ branch and a BTZ branch, signaling the strong/weak transition raised in \cite{karch2025dissipationopenholography}.

 The numerical results also suggest that at fixed Janus deformation $\kappa$, the ratio $c_\text{relax}$ is independent of both $h$ and $\Delta$, as shown in Figure \ref{fig:universal}.

-Finally, we examine the universal function $c_\text{relax}(\kappa)$ on the BPS-Janus interface parameter and compare it with other interface observables like the energy transmission coefficient $c_{LR}$ \cite{Baig:2024hfc} and the entanglement entropy of half space $c_\text{eff}$ \cite{Gutperle_2016}.
+Finally, we examine the universal function $c_\text{relax}(\kappa)$ on the BPS-Janus interface parameter and compare it with other central-charge-like interface observables, such as the energy transmission coefficient $c_{LR}$ \cite{Baig:2024hfc} and the entanglement entropy of half space $c_\text{eff}$ \cite{Gutperle_2016}.
+In super-Janus dual to half-BPS interface between the 2D $\mathcal{N}=(4,4)$ SCFTs, we have

 as illustrated in Figure~\ref{fig:kappa}. \ak{This is different from the example of the spin chain studied in \cite{barad2025dissipationmeetsconformalinterface}, where $c_{\text{relax}}$ was the lowest of the three interfaces central charges.}